husarion/rosbot_ros/README.md

 sudo MicroXRCEAgent serial --dev /dev/ttyS1 -b 500000
 ```

+After issuing this command, it is required to reset CORE2 board with reset button on ROSbot back panel.

 ### Map buiding and navigation example ###

 This example allows to build a map and navigate to user defined destinations.